Japan further expands virus emergency areas as cases surge

 The Japanese capital has been under the emergency since July 12, but new daily cases have increased more than tenfold since then to about 5,000 in Tokyo and 25,000 nationwide.
 Hospital beds are quickly filling and many people must now recover at home, including some who require supplemental oxygen.

-Suga said Wednesday that those recovering at home will receive medical attention via phone calls, online or visits by community doctors and that the government will set up temporary hospitals where patients can receive supplementary oxygen or other treatment.
+Suga said Wednesday that those recovering at home will receive medical attention via phone calls, online or with visits by community doctors, and that the government will set up temporary hospitals where patients can receive supplementary oxygen or other treatments.

 Japan has weathered the pandemic better than many other countries, with around 15,600 deaths nationwide since the start, but its vaccination efforts lag behind other wealthy nations.
 About 40% of the population has been fully vaccinated, mainly elderly people.

-Rising infections among schoolchildren and teenagers could accelerate the surge as they begin returning to school, said Dr. Shigeru Omi, top government medical advisor.
-He proposed schools curtail activity and urged high schools and colleges to return to online classes.
+Rising infections among schoolchildren and teenagers could accelerate the surge as they begin returning to school, said Dr. Shigeru Omi, the top government medical adviser.
+He proposed that schools curtail activities and urged high schools and colleges to return to online classes.

+Omi said later that the emergency measures are not effective because people are not cooperating with the requests.
+He urged lawmakers to discuss a legal framework to enforce social distancing and the involvement of more hospitals.

-The government has faced criticism for holding this summer’s Tokyo Olympics and Paralympics despite strong opposition from the public.
-Officials deny any direct link between the games and the spike in infections.
+The government has faced criticism for holding the Tokyo Olympics and Paralympics despite strong opposition from the public.
+Officials deny any direct link between the Games and the spike in infections.